Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/_index.md

 ---
 title: "GhostESP: Revival"
-description: "GhostESP firmware and hardware documentation"
+description: "GhostESP is a multi-protocol security testing toolkit for ESP32 devices.
+Scan Wi-Fi networks, capture handshakes, launch attacks, read NFC tags, learn and transmit IR signals, and more."
 ---

-Welcome to the Official GhostESP: Revival documentation!

-Use the sidebar to navigate sections.
+Start with [Installation Guide]({{< relref "getting-started/installation-guide.md" >}}) to flash your device, then explore the sections below.